mmagnus/PocketX-Calibre-Plugin/readme.md

 Features tested here:

-- add QR and URL to articles for quick access
+- add QR and URL to articles for quick access a given content (articles with videos) on your phone or tablet,
 - test workflow, PocketX, dealing with articles behind paywalls vis temporary RSS feeds

 Table of Contents
 =================